danielzmeow/CSE142/LectureNotes.md

 ## Lecture 2

-The sense of **subtask**: Do not put all your code in the main method, instead, using more submethod to represent different parts.
+The sense of **subtask**: Do not put all your code in the main method, instead, using more sub-method to represent different parts.

 You can define your own static methods like `public static void [name]([parameters])`.